 The only requirement is that you must pay your cell phone bill with the credit card to keep active coverage.

-To make sure that I’m always covered, I set up my Xfinity Mobile bill on auto pay with my Uber Visa Card to take advantage of the free mobile phone insurance.
+To make sure that I’m always covered, I set up my Visible cell phone bill on auto pay with my Wells Fargo Propel American Express card to take advantage of the free mobile phone insurance.

 You don’t need to purchase your phone using the credit card — just pay your cell phone bill with it.

-The credit cards on my list offer up to $600 for cell phone damage or theft and only have a $25 deductible, plus they’re just great credit cards overall.
+The credit cards on my list offer up to $600 for cell phone damage or theft and have either a $25 or $50 deductible, plus they’re just great credit cards overall.

 What that means if they all have other valuable benefits like sign-up bonuses and cash back rewards.